-Broderick Jones scouting report
+Broderick Jones Scouting Report

-There’s one obvious selling point to Jones’ profile, and it’s why he’s already appearing in first-round mocks with less than a full season’s worth of starts under his belt.
-Jones has tremendous physical upside.
-It starts with his mold.
-He has a strong, dense frame with an excellent combination of natural leverage and elite proportional length.
-He’s also a phenomenal athlete within that frame and carries a lot of favorable physical qualities.
+Jones has a strong, dense frame at 6’4″, 315 pounds, with an excellent combination of natural leverage and elite proportional length.
+He’s also a phenomenal athlete within that frame and brings an abundance of desirable physical qualities.